sandreas/tone/README.md

 # tone

-`tone` is a cross platform utility to dump and modify audio metadata for a wide variety of formats.
+`tone` is a cross platform audio utility to dump and modify metadata for a wide variety of formats, including `mp3`, `m4b`, `flac` and more.
 It is written in pure `C#`, deployed as single binary and utilizes the awesome [atldotnet] library to provide support for a wide variety of audio and metadata formats.